daisukelab/ml-sound-classifier/README.md

-# Machine Learning Sound Classifier
+# Machine Learning Sound Classifier for Live Audio

-This is a simple, fast, for real-time use, customizable machine learning sound classifier.
+This is a simple, fast, for live audio in realtime, customizable machine learning sound classifier.

 - MobileNetV2, light weight deep learning model, is trained by default.
 - Tensorflow graph for runtime fast prediction, and for portability.